blackmann/fonted/README.md

 ## Usage

-After installation, run the `Fonted: Enable` command (from the command pallette).
+After installation, provide the setting: `"fonted.font": "Pragmata Pro Mono"`,  run the `Fonted: Enable` command (from the command pallette).
 Then restart.

 Ignore the notification: "Your Code installation appears to be corrupt.
 Please reinstall."